-You will report single copy sales as follows, which will be broken out on the ABC Certificate:
+You will report single copy sales as follows, which will be broken out on the ABC Certificate (note: the term Full Rate will replace full or Basic Cover Price for reporting purposes):

-1. By geographical type:
+- 1. By geographical type:

-- a) United Kingdom and Republic of Ireland copies combined. - 2.
-By rate band: - a) At Basic Cover Price - b) Below Basic Cover Price - Combined with total average retail sales over the period. - 4.
-Combined with total retail sales for the Selected normal issue.
+- a) United Kingdom and Republic of Ireland as one figure.

+- 2. By rate band:

+- a) At Full Rate

+- b) Below Full rate

+- 3. Combined with total average retail sales over the period.

+- 4. Combined with total retail sales for the selected normal issue.